The-Sycorax/DenaroWalletClient-GUI/README.md

 ## Introduction
 **This repo contains the source code for the Denaro Wallet Client, developed for the Denaro cryptocurrency.
 It has been designed with a strong emphasis on security, providing users with a secure and efficient way to manage their digital assets.**

 **The wallet client provides essential functionalities such as wallet creation, address generation, transaction processing, balance checking, and wallet imports.
-Advanced functionalities are also provided, including encryption and decryption capabilities, two-factor authentication (2FA), wallet entry filtering, support for deterministic wallets, and several security mechanisms to protect wallet data.**
+Advanced functionalities are also provided, including encryption and decryption of wallet data, optional two-factor authentication (2FA), wallet entry filtering, support for deterministic wallets, and several security measures to protect wallet data *(See the [Wallet Security Framework](#wallet-security-framework) section for more details)*.**

 **Github repo for the Denaro cryptocurrency: https://github.com/denaro-coin/denaro**

-## Wallet Security Framework
-Paramount to it's design, the wallet client has been developed with a high-level of security in mind, perticularly for encrypted wallets.
-It features several protective security measures to safeguard and fortify wallet data.
-These measures include proof-of-work based brute-force protection, two-factor authentication, double-hashed password verification, and rigorous integrity checks of wallet data.
-Additionally, there are measures to identify and record unauthorized access attempts, along with an automatic wallet deletion feature which activates after 10 failed access attempts, providing an added layer of defense *([feat: Wallet Annihilation](https://github.com/The-Sycorax/DenaroWalletClient/commit/e347b6622d47415ddc531e8b3292c96b42128c9a))*.

-Inherent to its architecture, the wallet client deeply inegrates and bakes these security measures directly into the cryptographic processes that are responsible for encrypting and decrypting wallet data.
-Central to this approach is a unique dual-layer technique that combines both the ChaCha20-Poly1305 and AES-GCM encryption algorithms.

-This encryption method is implemented in stages, beginning with the encryption of individual JSON key-value pairs of wallet data using the dual-layer technique.
-Afterwhich, the entire JSON entry that contains these encrypted key-value pairs is also encrypted, resulting in multiple layers of encryption.
-By implementing this multi-layered encryption approach along with the various security mechanisms, the wallet client not only secures wallet data but also substantially fortifies its underlying cryptographic keys against a variety of threats.

 ## Installation Guide
 *Note: The Denaro Wallet Client has not been tested on Windows or MacOS and support is unknown at this time.
 It is reccomended to use the wallet client on Ubuntu/Debian Linux to avoid any compatibility or stability issues.*